nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 Note it is recommended to:
  - Not to have the unit powered when inserting or removing devices
- - Connect a PP3 (ANSI:1604A IEC:6LR61) battery to the target unit, followed by the Battery Saver
+ - Connect a PP3 (ANSI:1604A IEC:6LR61) battery to the target unit, followed by inserting the Battery Saver
+   or
+ - Power from via the external power sourced via the Battery Saver unit
  - Following 'Low Battery Notification', replace the main power source promptly
  - Replace the Battery Saver internal standby batteries following any main power loss event
  - Ensure regular backups are maintained